Budibase/website/content/blog/how-to-make-a-web-app/index.md

 ### Decide how to segregate your data

 Each of your clients has their own, private dataset.
-One one the worst things that can happen to your app is for one client’s data to be seen by another client.
+One of the worst things that can happen to your app is for one client’s data to be seen by another client.

 Even if there is only a small amount of non-sensitive leaked data, and no damage is done, an event like this will massively erode trust in the security of your app.

-You must architect a solid strategy for segregating your clients’ data, to make sure that this never happens.
+You must architect a solid strategy for segregating your clients’ data to make sure that this never happens.

 Broadly speaking, you have two options - Physical Separation and Logical Separation.